What is Stefan Boltzmann Law?

-According to Stefan’s law, the total radiant heat energy that is emitted by a surface is proportional to fourth power of its absolute temperature.
-The same law was derived by Austrian physicist Ludwig Boltzmann in 1884 based on thermodynamic considerations which state: if E denotes radiant heat energy to be emitted by a unit area in one second and T denotes absolute temperature (in kelvin), then E=σT4 .
+According to Stefan Boltzmann Law, the total radiant heat energy that is emitted by a surface is proportional to fourth power of its absolute temperature.
+The same law was derived by Austrian physicist Ludwig Boltzmann in 1884 based on thermodynamic considerations which state: if E denotes radiant heat energy to be emitted by a unit area in one second and T denotes absolute temperature (in Kelvin), then E=σT4 .
 The Stefan’s law is applicable only to black bodies and theoretical surfaces that absorb the incident heat radiation.

 For hot objects apart from ideal radiators, the law is described in the following manner.

-E indicates object’s emissivity which is 1 for ideal radiator
+E indicates the object’s emissivity which is 1 for an ideal radiator

 If the hot body radiates energy to cooler objects at temperature Tc, the rate of net radiation loss is of the form,